IAmAGameDev/Portfolio/README.md

 This project utilizes third-party assets under their respective licenses.
 Specific attributions and licensing details for these assets can be found below:

-* **GitHub Mark (github-mark.svg):** Source: https://github.com/logos, License: Used under GitHub's brand guidelines for referential display.
+- **GitHub Mark (github-mark.svg):** Source: https://github.com/logos, License: Used under GitHub's brand guidelines for referential display.
-* **itch.io Logo (itchio-logo-textless-black.svg):** Source: https://itch.io/press-kit, License: Used under itch.io's brand guidelines for referential display.
+- **itch.io Logo (itchio-logo-textless-black.svg):** Source: https://itch.io/press-kit, License: Used under itch.io's brand guidelines for referential display.
-* **[in] Logo (LI-In-Bug.png):** Source: https://brand.linkedin.com/downloads, License: Used under LinkedIn's brand and user agreements for referential display.
+- **[in] Logo (LI-In-Bug.png):** Source: https://brand.linkedin.com/downloads, License: Used under LinkedIn's brand and user agreements for referential display.
+- **Google Fonts - Roboto & Material Icons:** Source: https://fonts.google.com/, License: Various open-source licenses, including the SIL Open Font License, Apache License, and Ubuntu Font License.
+Please refer to the specific font pages on the Google Fonts website for precise terms of use and redistribution.